matuteiglesias/journal/content/Business/2024-02-04_Strategic_Planning_for_Public_Safety_Interoperabil.md

 - **Project Green Light Overview:** Reviewed the Project Green Light initiative in Detroit, focusing on its public-private-community partnership model for neighborhood safety.
 - **Digital Training Proposal:** Proposed digital training initiatives for security personnel in Buenos Aires, including e-learning platforms and mobile applications.
 - **SUAD Management:** Detailed actions for implementing and managing the SUAD, including system integration and information security.
-- **Mobile App [[Development]]:** Discussed the implementation of sworn statement functionalities in a mobile app, including team roles and responsibilities.
+- **Mobile App Development:** Discussed the implementation of sworn statement functionalities in a mobile app, including team roles and responsibilities.
 - **Regulatory Update Proposal:** Proposed updating 2007 regulations to incorporate digital tools and data security practices, emphasizing privacy and data interoperability.

 ### Achievements